joaomlourenco/novathesis/README.md

 --------
 ## About

-The [“*novathesis*” LaTeX template](https://joaomlourenco.github.io/novathesis/) is an Open Source project for writing thesis, dissertations, and other monograph-like documents.
+The [“*novathesis*” LaTeX template](https://joaomlourenco.github.io/novathesis/) is an Open Source project for writing thesis, dissertations, and other monograph-like documents, which…

-The “*novathesis*” LaTeX template…

 * **Is very easy to use for the LaTeX beginners:**
     * Just fill the cover data and your chapters with text!